October 25, 2014

 The Ghostbusters examine the mysterious changes in Janine in "Janine, You've Changed."

 The changes made to the show proved unpopular and viewership steadily declined.
 ABC had, at one point, asked Straczynski to return as story editor and salvage the show, but he was busy with other projects.
-He did, however, contribute several scripts to the show with the proviso that he be allowed to do them the way they started out doing the show.
-His contributions included “Janine, You’ve Changed” which gave an in-story explanation to Janine’s constant redesigns.
-He also wrote the show’s only prime-time special episode, “The Halloween Door.”
-The show managed to last for six seasons on ABC before being cancelled in 1991.
+He did, however, contribute several scripts with the proviso that he be allowed to do them the way they started out doing things.
+His contributions included “Janine, You’ve Changed” which gave an in-story explanation to Janine’s constant redesigns, and the show’s only prime-time special episode, “The Halloween Door.”
+The show managed to last for six seasons on ABC before finally being cancelled in 1991.
+That, coupled with the lackluster response to Ghostbusters II, put the franchise into a dormant state for a number of years despite Aykroyd’s constant attempts at getting a third movie into production.

-All through the show’s production, Kenner produced action figures, vehicles, a firehouse playset and child-sized versions of the equipment for North America, Germany, Italy, France, the Netherlands and the United Kingdom.
+All through the show’s production, Kenner released action figures, vehicles, a firehouse playset and child-sized versions of the equipment for North America, Germany, Italy, France, the Netherlands and the United Kingdom.
 Internationally, the toys were produced by Estrela in Brazil, Jocsa in Argentina, and Auriken in Mexio.
 Each wave of the line featured a series of Ghostbusters with different paint jobs, accessories or actions.
 Janine was featured in four of the waves before being replaced by a Louis figure for the remainder of the line.
-Beginning in 2020, Hasbro, current owner of Kenner’s library, began releasing a Kenner Classics line that reproduced the first wave of action figures and ghosts, some ghosts, Ecto-1 and the Ghost Popper toy.
-Aside from the figures, the show’s name was slapped on almost everything imaginable: TV tray tablesminiature gumball machinesradiosyoyosbath productsshaving kitsbeddingpuzzlesboard gameswatches and more.
+Aside from the toys, the show’s name was slapped on almost everything imaginable: TV tray tablesminiature gumball machinesradiosyoyosbath productsshaving kitsbeddingpuzzlesboard gameswatches and more.
+Beginning in 2020, Hasbro, current owner of Kenner’s molds, began releasing a Kenner Classics line that reproduced the first wave of action figures and ghosts, some ghosts, Ecto-1 and the Ghost Popper roleplay toy.
+In 2024, the next wave was finally released reproducing the “Fright Features” figures without Janine.

 Real Ghostbusters handheld game by Renco.

-In 1987, Data East produced a Real Ghostbusters arcade game that was a 360-degree top-down shooting game.
-It was later ported to various home consoles.
-In 1988, Remco released a handheld game that featured Peter having to repel a horde of ghosts as they descended down on him.
-Remco also produced two electronic table-top games.
+In 1987, Data East produced a Real Ghostbusters arcade game that was a 360-degree top-down shooting game that was later ported to various home consoles.
+Because of licensing agreements, the game couldn’t be released in its native Japan; instead, it was reworked into Meikyuu Hunter G (the “G” standing for Ghostbusters).
+Many mistakenly believe The Real Ghostbusters game was the remake as Hunter G was able to be released first.
+In 1988, Remco released two LCD handheld games that featured Peter having to repel a horde of ghosts as they descended down on him.
+Remco also produced two electronic table-top games and two “water challenge” games.
 In 1993, a Game Boy game was developed by Kemco and released by Kotobuki Systems in Europe and Activision in America.
 The game had very little to do with the show or concept as it was originally developed as a Mickey Mouse game in Kemco’s Crazy Castle series of games called Mickey Mouse IV: the Magical Labyrinth.
-In Europe, it featured Garfield while the American version featured only Peter as he tries to navigate through an enemy-filled maze.
+Various licensing agreements meant that Mickey needed to be replaced as the main character for the game to be released in other territories.
+In Europe it featured Garfield while the American version featured only Peter and the theme song.
+Each version involved navigating an enemy-filled maze to find all the level’s stars within the time limit and getting the key to the exit.

 The Real Ghostbusters omnibus from IDW, collecting the first half of NOW's run.

 In 1988, licenses for a comic based on the show were granted to Marvel’s United Kingdom division for international publication while NOW Comics obtained the domestic rights.
 The Marvel books were magazine-sized and ran weekly until its last few issues went monthly, featuring several short comic strips and a prose story.
 Many prominent creators worked on the series, including Richard StarkingsPhil HesterDan AbnettAndy Lanning and Al Williamson.
 Marvel also made a point of including many of the vehicles, equipment and suits that only existed as toys in their stories.
-NOW’s series featured a more mature tone than the Marvel books and typically had only one story per issue.
+Additionally, Marvel would run Ghostbusters strips in the anthology titles It’s Wicked! and The Marvel Bumper Comic.
+NOW’s series featured a more mature tone than the Marvel books and typically had only one story per issue except when they would import some stories from Marvel’s books.
 It was primarily written by James Van Hise with art by future Mortal Kombat co-creator John Tobias.
-Because of NOW’s monetary troubles, the original comic series ended after 28 issues but was relaunched with a new series shortly after, lasting four issues and two specials before ending once again.
+Because of NOW’s monetary troubles, the original comic series ended after 28 issues but was relaunched with a new series shortly after; lasting four issues and two specials before ending once again.
 Occasionally during their runs, Marvel and NOW would share stories and cover art, and both books featured the only time the character of Dana would be rendered in The Real style as she never appeared on the show.
-Both companies also produced a short-lived Slimer! spin-off book, however the Marvel version was typically a reprint of the NOW series.
+Both companies also produced a short-lived Slimer! spin-off book; however, the Marvel version was typically a reprint of the NOW series.
 Both series outlived the show, ending in 1993.
-In 2006, Titan Books reprinted some of the Marvel UK strips in three digest-sized collections.
-In 2012 & 2013, current license holder IDW Publishing released two omnibus collections of the first volume of NOW comics.
+In 2006, Titan Books reprinted some of the Marvel UK strips in four digest-sized collections.
+In 2012 & 2013, then-license holder IDW Publishing released two omnibus collections of the first volume of NOW comics.

 Extreme team: Slimer, Garrett, Kylie, Eduardo, Roland and Egon.

 In 1997, Sony, now owner of Columbia and its properties, sought to revitalize the Ghostbusters brand with a new animated series entitled Extreme Ghostbusters (originally Super Ghostbusters, both popular adjectives to add to the titles of things throughout the 80s and 90s).
-The Ghostbusters had disbanded and Egon (LaMarche) remained behind to monitor the containment unit with Janine (Pat Musick) and Slimer (Billy West, whose casting was okayed by Welker due to other commitments) while he taught at the university.
-Circumstances led to Egon’s only students—cynical slacker Eduardo Rivera (Rino Romano), intelligent and gifted Roland Jackson (Alfonso Ribeiro), brilliant goth Kylie Griffin (Tara Strong) and wheelchair-bound jock Garrett Miller (Jason Marsden)--to reform the Ghostbusters.
+The Ghostbusters had disbanded and Egon (LaMarche) remained behind to monitor the containment unit with Janine (Pat Musick) and Slimer (Billy West, who was led to believe that his friend Welker had to turn down the role, but in reality was too expensive for the production’s liking) while he taught at the university.
+Circumstances led to Egon’s only students—cynical slacker Eduardo Rivera (Rino Romano), intelligent and gifted Roland Jackson (Alfonso Ribeiro), brilliant goth Kylie Griffin (Tara Strong) and wheelchair-bound jock Garrett Miller (Jason Marsden)—to reform the Ghostbusters.
 While many things were similar to The Real, the designs for the show were owned by DiC, necessitating some redesigns (some explained in-story) as the show was now produced by Sony's own Adelaide Productions.
-The series, despite having some of the same writers and producers from the previous show, failed to achieve the same success and was cancelled after only one season.
-But, not before the original Ghostbusters (portrayed by their Real actors) made an appearance in the two-part series finale.
+The series, despite having some of the same writers and producers from the previous show, failed to achieve the same success and was cancelled after only one season; but not before the original Ghostbusters (portrayed by their Real actors) made an appearance in the two-part series finale.

 The Real Ghostbusters complete series DVDs by Time Life.

-At the conclusion of Extreme, all was quiet on the animated Ghostbusters front until two movie-centric episodes, “Citizen Ghost” and “Patners in Slime”, were included as special features on the 2005 re-release of Ghostbusters II.
+At the conclusion of Extreme, all was quiet on the animated Ghostbusters front until two movie-centric episodes, “Citizen Ghost” and “Partners in Slime”, were included as special features on the 2005 re-release of Ghostbusters II.
 The following year, three bare-bones collected DVDs were released with four episodes on each.
 This was the first time The Real had been available on home video since the original VHS releases during the show’s run.
-Sales were sufficient enough that Time Life produced a full-series collection in 2008, which included steelbook cases (replaced with similar plastic cases in later releases) with design sketches inside, an episode guide and a bonus disk of additional content.
+Sales were sufficient enough that Time Life produced a full series collection in 2008, which included steelbook cases (replaced with similar plastic cases in later releases) with design sketches inside, an episode guide and a bonus disk of additional content.
 Fans got the chance to vote for the set’s packaging: a slimed black box with some images on it, or a reproduction of the firehouse (pitched using an image of the real New York firehouse).
 The firehouse packaging won out, resembling the cartoon firehouse with two lenticular holograms.
 The steelbooks within were later individually released as season sets.
 The set was further broken down in 2016 by Sony Home Entertainment into 10 volumes, each containing a dozen or so episodes and reusing some of the Time Life artwork.
 The first five volumes were put together in a box set at the time of their release, and in 2017 all 10 volumes were gathered together into a single box.
 The pilot was restored and included as a special feature on the limited edition 35th anniversary re-release of both films.
+In 2018, the complete series was released in Germany by Turbine with both English and German audio tracks available.

 The RetroAction figures on display with the included Firehouse backdrop.

 In 2011, five sets of Minimates figures based on the series were made, while Mattel produced a line of Reto-Action action figures (7” dolls with cloth uniforms modeled after Mego figures) and their Hot Wheels division released a die-cast animated Ecto-1 in 2015.
 Beginning in 2018, Diamond Select Toys released new action figures based on the cartoon as part of their Ghostbusters toyline; both with and without a piece of a Firehouse diorama.
+A special box set of the Spectral Ghostbusters from “Citizen Ghost” was released as a San Diego Comic-Con 2019 exclusive.
 Although the show has yet to return to its own comic series, several references have been made to it in 88MPH’s Ghostbusters: Legion and throughout IDW’s ongoing Ghostbusters series.
 IDW also had a couple of back-up features set in the animated world and crossovers in Get Real and 101.
 The 2022 first-person shooter video game Ghostbusters: Spirits Unleashed, developed and published by IllFonic, received an update in early 2023 that allowed players to customize their characters to resemble the Ghostbusters and Janine from the animated series.
 In October, a 4th wave of free downloadable content introduced the ghostly villain Samhain (Ryan Colt Levy), as well as skins based on the Molecular Destabilizing suit from “Xmas Marks the Spot” and the Screaming Heroes Egon action figure.
+In 2024, Mondo announced that they’ll be releasing a line of Real Ghostbusters action figures while Magnoli Clothiers began offering high-end flight suits modeled after the cartoon’s.

 EPISODE GUIDE (* indicates also rerecorded with Coulier & Soucie):